MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 - **`eventtypes.conf` + `tags.conf`** — defined an eventtype (`suricata_attack`) and tagged it `ids` + `attack`, which is literally how the data model finds these events.
 - **`metadata/default.meta`** — with `export = system`.
 This one mattered more than it looks: the data model runs in a *different app context*, so without a global export it can't see my objects at all.

 I verified the CIM spec live rather than from memory — fetched Splunk's own Intrusion Detection data model docs to confirm the dataset name (`IDS_Attacks`), the required tags, and the prescribed field values (`action` = allowed/blocked, `severity` = critical/high/medium/low/informational, `transport` lowercase).
-Building to a remembered spec is how you build something that's subtly wrong.
+Working from a remembered spec is how you build something subtly wrong.

 **The gut-punch.** Restarted, ran the check — `| datamodel Intrusion_Detection IDS_Attacks search` — and got **"data model not found."** Not "no results." *Not found.* My first instinct was that I'd broken my add-on.
 So I split the question in two: was it my *field mapping* that failed, or the *data model* itself?
 A flat search proved my props were working perfectly — every CIM field was populating correctly.
 So the mapping was fine.
 The data model itself didn't exist.